 - Medical bills, both present and future

 If you need to file a lawsuit to recover compensation, you must do so within Florida’s statute of limitations.
-Per Florida Statutes §95.11, you typically have four years from the date of your accident to file a personal injury lawsuit.
+Per Florida Statutes §95.11, you typically have two years from the date of your accident to file a personal injury lawsuit.
 A member of our legal team can explain this law’s significance for your case when you call us today.

 Click to contact Chalik & Chalik's Negligent Motorcycle Rider Accidents Lawyer today